falconry/falcon/README.md

 ### Features ###

+* Highly-optimized, extensible code base
 * Intuitive routing via URI templates and resource classes
 * Easy access to headers and bodies through request and response classes
+* Does not use WebOb (some of us do indeed consider this a feature)
 * Idiomatic HTTP error responses via a handy exception base class
 * DRY request processing using global, resource, and method hooks
 * Snappy unit testing through WSGI helpers and mocks
+* Python 2.6, Python 2.7, PyPy and Python 3.3/3.4 support
 * 20% speed boost when Cython is available
-* Python 2.6, Python 2.7, PyPy and Python 3.3/3.4 support
-* Speed, speed, and more speed!

 ### Install ###